-The Fund is exposed to financial risk arising from change in the interest rate on the placement with the Exchange Fund which is determined every January (note 11).
-It was estimated that, as at 31 August 2017, a 50 basis points increase/decrease in the interest rate, with all other variables held constant, would increase/decrease the surplus for the year by HK\$1.9 million (2016: HK\$0.9 million).
+The Fund is exposed to financial risk arising from change in the interest rate on the placement with the Exchange Fund which is determined every January (note 12).
+It was estimated that, as at 31 August 2019, a 50 basis points increase/decrease in the interest rate, with all other variables held constant, would increase/decrease the surplus for the year by HK\$2.5 million (2018: HK\$1.9 million).

-14. Fair values of financial instruments
+15. Fair values of financial instruments

-The fair value of financial instruments classified under Level 1 is based on the quoted market prices of these financial instruments at the end of the reporting period, without any deduction for estimated future selling costs.
+The fair value of financial instruments classified under Level 1 is based on the quoted market prices of these financial instruments at the reporting date, without any deduction for estimated future selling costs.

-In the absence of such quoted prices, the fair value of financial instruments classified under Level 2 is estimated using present value or other valuation techniques which maximise the use of observable data, using inputs based on market conditions existing at the end of the reporting period.
+In the absence of such quoted prices, the fair value of financial instruments classified under Level 2 is estimated using present value or other valuation techniques which maximise the use of observable data, using inputs based on market conditions existing at the reporting date.